CristianaDvD/Test-your-Functioning-Legal-Knowledge/README.md

 ![Test box of Test your Functioning Legal Knowledge](assets/images/test-screen.png)

-- The test box is comprised of a heading showing current scenario number on the left hand-side, and on the right hand-side the number of correct and incorrect answers live.
+- The test box is comprised of a heading showing the current scenario number on the left-hand side, and on the right-hand side the number of correct and incorrect answers live.
-- The section is comprised of scenario text and question to be answered, and five buttons with possible answers.
+- The section is comprised of scenario text and questions to be answered, and five buttons with possible answers.
-- The correct and incorrect answers are background coloured accordingly (didn't include a screenshot to don't encourage to cheat).
+- The correct and incorrect answers are background coloured accordingly (didn't include a screenshot to not encourage cheating).
 - After an answer is clicked the Next button appears to continue the test.

 ### Final Score box